 report on relevant contributions to the theory or applications of graph transformation, which may have been published (or accepted for publication) in a peer-reviewed conference other than ICGT, as a book chapter or journal article since 2018.
 Papers in this category will be selected for presentation at the conference according to their relevance to the graph transformation community, and they will be considered for the special issues.
 Submissions will consist of a 2-page abstract.
 In case of extended abstracts of published papers, the submission must refer to the published paper and include the original paper in PDF.

 We are pleased to confirm two special issues for ICGT2020, devoted to the theoretical and application-oriented sides of the conference, respectively.
-The former is going to appear in Theoretical Computer Science, the latter has been proposed as special issue in Science of Computer Programming.
+The former is going to appear in Theoretical Computer Science, the latter has been accepted as special issue in Science of Computer Programming.